api2cart/java-sdk/README.md

 <h2><b>Documentation for API Endpoints</b></h2>
-All URIs are relative to https://api.api2cart.com/v1.1 Our <a href="https://docs.api2cart.com/">documentation</a> includes explanations, code samples and interactive examples.
+All URIs are relative to https://api.api2cart.com/v1.1

+Our <a href="https://docs.api2cart.com/">documentation</a> includes explanations, code samples and interactive examples.

-<h2><b>Contact us</b></h2>
+<h2><b>Support</b></h2>

-If you have any questions or problems, please contact us.
+If you have any questions or problems, please <a href="https://api2cart.com/contact-us/">contact us</a>.
 You can also reach us at manager@api2cart.com.
 You can also mail us your ideas and suggestions about any changes.

-<h2><b>Support</b></h2>

-This API is professionally supported by API2Cart.
-If you want to discuss details of how API2Cart works, contact our customer success manager at manager@api2cart.com.
+We provide full-tech 24/7 support.